10 Things to Make With Plantain Herb

 Bath bags are insanely easy to create and put together.

 To make, start with a few of your favorite dried herbs.
 For the one shown, I chose dried rose petals, lavender and plantain leaves.

-Crumble them up slightly and stuff in a cotton muslin bag (like THESE) or an old clean sock.
+Crumble them up slightly and stuff in a cotton muslin bag or an old clean sock.